 Three Japanese kangi characters combine to create the word Aikido:

-“Ai” means to blend with
+“Ai” means to blend with.

-“Ki” refers to the life energy that animates and binds together all living creatures
+“Ki” refers to the life energy that animates and binds together all living creatures.

-“Do” is the path or the way
+“Do” is the path or the way.

+The path of Aikido is never ending, and fascinating, as we strive to see reality clearly and respond appropriately with goodwill.
 We support each other in this endeavor.
 We recognize that each learner is traveling along a path of lifelong study.
-Competition has no place in our endeavor.
+Competition and aggression have no place in our endeavors.
 “Aiki” concepts are cooperative practices in which all participants gain.